 Athlete’s Bath helps calm sore and aching muscles using epsom salts, lavender flowers, rosemary leaves, ginger roots, mustard seed powder, sage herbs, bay leaf, eucalyptus leaves, and juniper berries.

 Sunburn Bath helps relieve our body from burns using apple cider or black teas.

-After bathing, just remain in the tub and picture the tension or any negative vibes from our body while the water runs out of the tub and being relieved by warm water.
+After bathing, remain in the tub and picture the tension or any negative vibes from our body while the water runs out of the container and being relieved by warm water.

-Do you have some experience in making your healthy bath?
+Do you have some experience in making your good bath?
 Share it with us.